facebookarchive/ds2/README.md

 make
 ```

-This will generate a static binary that you can drop on your device to start
+This will generate a binary that you can drop on your device to start
 debugging.
+Adding `-DSTATIC=1` to the CMake line will generate a static binary
+instead, which might be useful if some of the libraries ds2 depends on are not
+present on the remote device.

 ## Running ds2